ig3io/pycritic/README.md

 What is this?
 -------------
-A, for now, simple Python module that works as a Metacritic API.
+A simple Python module that works as a Metacritic API.
 It uses the [BeautifulSoup][bs] and the [Requests][requests] library.

-Pycritic is under heavy development and hasn't been tested enough.
+Pycritic is under development and hasn't been tested enough (just in Python 2.7.3 for now).

 How to use it
 -------------